 Southern Ridges Park

-Located on the southwest side of the city, Southern Ridges is a 10km stretch of green space that connects Mount Faber Park to Hort Park, west of the city center.
-Trails can be accessed on the forest floor, but walking along the elevated path gives visitors a birds’ eye view of the forest canopy and a glimpse at some of the Singapore skyline.
+Located west of the city center, Southern Ridges is a 10km stretch of green space that connects Mount Faber Park to Hort Park.
+Trails can be accessed on the forest floor, but walking along the elevated path gives visitors a birds’ eye view of the forest canopy and a glimpse at some of the iconic Singapore skyline.
+The uniqueness of the park makes it one of the top places to see in Singapore.

-A highlight of the walk (from Hort Park to Mount Faber Park) is Henderson Waves – a pedestrian bridge modeled to look like the waves of the sea that stands 36m above a busy road.
+A highlight of the Southern Ridges walk is Henderson Waves – a pedestrian bridge modeled to look like the waves of the sea – that stands 36m above a busy road.
 The park, which is surrounded by developments, feels miles away from the city and offers a unique way to view the natural flora and fauna of the region.
 We saw many birds and butterflies on our walk…but didn’t spot any monkeys.

 The district boasts a few sights and a multitude of trendy coffee shops and traditional fabric and carpet stores.
-When visiting Kampong Glam, be sure not to miss these sights:
+When visiting Kampong Glam during your 3 Days in Singapore Itinerary, be sure not to miss the district highlights (outlined below).
+Use this link to Google Maps for a Kampong Glam and Bugis Singapore Walking Route or join a highly rated Singapore day tour – like this one – of the area.

 Malay Heritage Center